rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 #### 1. What is the issue?
 This user story had an issue with `Job` object's `ShiftTimes` property's CRUD functionality.
 Its `Edit` and `Details` view were throwing errors.

 Its `Create` view already had a basic layout but it did not have a working create functionality.
-It also required a drop down list and moving the `Default` element to the top of the page.
+It also required a drop down list to select existing `Job` objects and moving the `Default` element from the bottom of the page to the top.

 #### 2. Why is this an issue?
 The `Edit` view was throwing an error because in the `ShiftTimes` controller's `Edit` GET method, its `id` parameter was assigned the wrong data type of `Guid` while the actual `ShiftTime` model (used in the `Edit` view) assigns its `id` property with the data type of `int`.

 As a result of this mismatch, the `id` parameter in the `Edit` method always became `null` and would throw an error.
-Besides this view issue, the Edit functionality and its POST method was working perfectly.

 ###### ShiftTimes controller's `Edit` GET method - notice `Guid? id` (before fix)
 ```c#